amongus-pvp/ORACsolns/README.md

 if __name__ == "__main__":
     main()
 ```
+this is simply because this is how C++ does it and i like copying or something idk

 # Solutions
 I will be authoring my own written solutions for certain COMPLETED problemsets, these will be uploaded as pdfs, mostly as practise for my explanation skills.
 These will be kept under the /Editorials directory